0x3C50/Renderer/README.md

 # Renderer
-An easy-to-use rendering library for modern fabric
+An easy-to-use rendering library for modern fabric.

 # Installing
 You can install this library using [Jitpack](https://jitpack.io/)